sanger-cellular-informatics/Targeton-Designer/README.md

 ```

 ## 2. Usage

 ### 2.1 Quick start with primer command
 To run the `primer` command with minimal configuration, you can follow the steps below to get started.
-In the project directory there are example files you use to run the `primer` command.
-For example you will need test `Fasta` file from `./examples` as follows:
+In the project directory there are example files you can use to run the `primer` command.
+For example, you will need the test `Fasta` file from `./examples` as follows:

 ```
 ./designer.sh primer --fasta ./examples/test_example_slice.fa